Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 They also help me take a more active role in my recovery, rather than just waiting to be told what to do at my next appointment. head to the website now, thetransitloungepodcast.com, and download the guide.
 It’s free.
 And now it’s on with the show.

-Well, last November, I went in for a I short procedure into colic hospital to have a marina inserted.
-And three days later, I woke up at five o’clock, about five o’clock in the morning with I opened the door to head to the loo, and everything was sort of wasn’t straight, everything was crooked.
+Well, last November, I went in for a short procedure at a colic hospital to have a marina inserted.
+And three days later, I woke up at five o’clock, about five o’clock in the morning and I opened the door to head to the loo, and everything was sort of wasn’t straight, everything was crooked.
 Everything was wavy.
 That’s the only way I can explain it.
 And I felt very dizzy and felt like I was going to fall over.
 So if I close my eyes, it was fine.

-We didn’t get an ambulance and next thing they were offering doing tests and I had an MRI and a CAT scan.
+We didn’t get an ambulance and the next thing they were offering doing tests I had an MRI and a CAT scan.
 And next thing I discovered I had a clot in the main artery that was at the base of where the two arteries that go to the brain, the carotid.
-Yeah, so part of it and broken off and had affected the back of my brain.
+Yeah, so part of it broke off and affected the back of my brain.
 And the other part that broke off and get my right arm hits a finger it had no it blocked the blood flow to my finger.

 Wow.
 So that’s very different from a lot of the other people I’ve spoken to about the struggle that they’ve experienced.
 Now you had a club that went two directions, one to you, Brian, one to your finger.